cfowlie/EventRegistration/README.md

 - Add the JAR files from the lib folder to the build path of the project.
 Right click on the three files and Build path | Add to build path

 ### Known Bugs
+-In 2.7 Step 8 application does not run on Target.
+Tried following error messages.